Family Springboard Mortgage

 Two important issues they’ll explain fully to you concern what happens if the property buyer can no longer make their mortgage repayments.
 If that happens, we’ll keep the money the helper deposits in the Helpful Start Account.

-And if we need to repossess the property, the helper could lose money if there’s a shortfall between the money we’re owed and the amount we sell the property for.
+And if we need to repossess the property, the helper could lose some or all of the money in the Helpful Start account if there’s a shortfall between the money we’re owed and the amount we sell the property for.

 More ways to buy your home